datastructures-js/trie/README.md

 </table>

 #### .isEndOfWord()
-check if a node donates an end of a word.
+check if a node is an end of a word.

 <table>
  <tr><th>return</th></tr>